rccc7/fbclone2/README.md

 - Luisito Comunica: [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Luisito_Comunica.jpg)
 - Neo - Matrix: [Flickr](https://www.flickr.com/photos/nunoluciano/5396200604/sizes/o/)

-## Step by Step Setup & Deployment Instructions from scratch:
+## How to test:

 If you want to test directly on your computer clone the repository and then

     npm install

 First, run the development server:

     ```bash